alialobidm/paypal-ios-sdk-demo-app/README.md

 **📂 Project Structure**
 Where to find key logic:
 - If you are just interested in code to implement server side and SDK API calls, you can skip to `CardPaymentViewModel` or `PayPalViewModel`

-Coordinator:
+CheckoutFlow:
+- SwiftUI view that is the entry point for the checkout process.
+It sets up the overall navigation structure using a `NavigationStack`, so users can move from cart checkout and finally OrderCompletion
+CheckoutCoordinator(Navigation and Flow Manager):
-- Handles navigation logic and handles states of PayPal Web checkout
+- Handles navigation logic and handles loading and error states of flows that do not have a dedicated SwiftUI view (e.g., PayPal Web Checkout)
 CartView:
 - Displays items in the cart and total amount
 - Buttons to initiate Card or PayPalWeb checkout